 You can refer to the final source code in the index.html file in the chapter2/2.1.html5_canvas project.
 Run the project, and you should see a light green area on your browser window.
 This is the 640×480 canvas drawing area you defined.

 You can try changing the cleared color to white by setting the RGBA of gl.clearColor() to 1 or to black by setting the color to 0 and leaving the alpha value 1.
 Notice that if you set the alpha channel to 0, the canvas color will disappear.
 This is because a 0 value in the alpha channel represents complete transparency, and thus you will “see through” the canvas and observe the background color of the web page.
-You can also try altering the resolution of the canvas by change the 640×480 value to any number you fancy.
+You can also try altering the resolution of the canvas by changing the 640×480 values to any number you fancy.
 Notice that these two numbers refer to the pixel counts and thus must always be integers.

 Separating HTML and JavaScript

 In the previous project you created an HTML canvas element and cleared the area defined by the canvas using WebGL.
 Notice that all the functionality is clustered in the index.html file.
 As the project complexity increases, this clustering of functionality can quickly become unmanageable and negatively impact the programmability of your system.
-For this reason, throughout the development process in this book, after a concept is introduced, efforts will be spent on separating the associated source code into either well-defined source code files or object-oriented programming.
+For this reason, throughout the development process in this book, after a concept is introduced, efforts will be spent on separating the associated source code into either well-defined source code files or classes in object-oriented programming.
 To begin this process, the HTML and JavaScript source code from the previous project will be separated into different source code files.

 The JavaScript Source File Project